GnomeModder/ChefMod/RELEASE/README.md

 [![](https://i.imgur.com/lyhIDFe.jpeg)]()
 [![](https://i.imgur.com/eqp6HDQ.png)]()

-Join the discord server to share any feedback/bugs/suggestions- https://discord.gg/pKE3QCEsxG
+If you have any feedback/suggestions, open an issue on the Github page, or join our discord at https://discord.gg/pKE3QCEsxG

 ## Installation
 Drop ChefMod.dll into \BepInEx\plugins\